JazzWorks Canada

 Lake House

-The Lake House is an older "country style" building, slightly closer to the lake, with private and shared rooms (total capacity 30).
-Bedding is supplied with indoor accommodation.
+The Lake House is an older country style building, slightly closer to the lake, with private and shared rooms.
+Bedding is supplied and there are shared bathrooms on each floor.

 Camping